Starfish site: Special Fires

 As of 2000, there is a relatively intact control bunker for a co-located Starfish and Quick Light (QL) site at Liddington Hill overlooking Swindon.

-Impact
+Recent research in North Staffordshire also found the existence of 3 relict QL sites in varying states of preservation that was published in the Journal of Conflict Archaeology in 2025.

+Effectiveness

-A 1992 archaeological survey of the Mendip hills did not identify surviving bomb craters on the Black Down site (the original "Starfish"), despite claims of their existence.
+A 1992 archaeological survey of the Mendip Hills did not identify surviving bomb craters on the Black Down site (the original "Starfish"), despite claims of their existence.
 In his 2000 book, Fields of Deception: Britain's Bombing Decoys of World War II, historian Colin Dobinson collated Turner's conservative estimates as to the success of decoy sites; suggesting that Starfish decoys diverted 968 tons of German bombardment.

 Germany

 The Germans also built large-scale night-time decoys such as the Krupp decoy site (Kruppsche Nachtscheinanlage) for the Krupp steel works in Essen.